-Ronan previously taught as an Associate Tutor in English and Comparative Literary Studies at Warwick, serving as Module Convenor and Seminar Tutor on British Theatre Since 1939 and Seminar Tutor on Remaking Shakespeare.
+Ronan also teaches as an Associate Tutor in English and Comparative Literary Studies at Warwick, teaching on Epic to Novel and European Theatre.
 He has published widely on Shakespeare’s legacy on page, stage and screen, including the Bridge Theatre production of A Midsummer Night’s Dream, the films All Is True and Bill, the Marvel Cinematic Universe, the television series Doctor Who, Game of Thrones and Upstart Crow, and the novelist Cormac McCarthy.

 Ronan is the Artistic Director of theatre company Partners Rapt, formed the lockdown performance collective Partners Rapt Read Plays, and has written for Shakespeare Bulletin, Reviewing Shakespeare and Action is eloquence: (Re)thinking Shakespeare.
 He is currently working on two monographs, one based on his doctoral thesis and the other in collaboration with pedagogic hip-hop artist The Sonnet Man: Shakespeare and Hip-Hop: Adaptation, Citation, Education.
 Ronan will be co-leading seminars and roundtables at three international conferences next year on biographical fiction, fracking Shakespeare and roughhouse Shakespeare.